How to Create a Sensory Room

 Assess the Needs:

 Conduct a thorough assessment to understand the specific sensory needs of the users.
-This will guide your selection of appropriate equipment and activities.
+This will guide your selection of appropriate equipment and activities based on sensory room ideas.

 Design the Layout:

 Work with professionals to design a layout that maximises the effectiveness of the sensory room.
-Ensure there is enough space for different activities and that the room can be adapted as needs change
+Ensure there is enough space for different activities and that the room can be adapted as needs change.
+Using effective sensory room ideas during the design process can help create a versatile and functional space.

 Set a Budget: